MicrosoftDocs/CortanaSkillsKit/docs/ skills/overview.md

 >
 > Cortana: "Your order has been updated."

-There are design guides available to help you create an engaging user experience.
+There are design guides available to help you create an engaging user experience.hay ciertas guias de diseño

 * [Skill design principles](./design-principles.md)
 * [Invocation name guidelines](./cortana-invocation-guidelines.md)